Joseph Frederick Wallet DesBarres: Governor

 To accommodate the arrival of the United Empire Loyalists, Cape Breton was created as a separate colony from Nova Scotia (as was New Brunswick) and DesBarres served as the lieutenant governor of Cape Breton from 1784 to 1787.

+Based on his own and cartographer Samuel Holland’s assessments, DesBarres believed Cape Breton had the possibility for substantial prosperities.
+However, at the time of 1784, the population of the island was under 2000, and primarily scattered through various settlements of Mi’kmaq and Acadian communities.
+According to DesBarres, the island's primary hurdle to prosperity was a lack of population and governing body, which he resolved to rectify.
 He laid out the original plan of the capital, Sydney.

 He was later governor of Prince Edward Island from 1804 to 1812.
 Dalhousie University has a number of items of Colonel DesBarres in one of its archive collections.

 He died at the age of 102, and his date of death is variously given as 24 and 27 October.
 Colonel DesBarres is buried St. George's (Round) Church, Halifax, Nova Scotia.
 While he was buried beside his wife Martha, he was survived by his mistress Mary Cannon and their four children.
 His funeral took place in St. George's (Round) Church in 1824.